nickson-jose/openlane_build_script/README.md

    - For eg.: `export PDK_ROOT= /home/<username>/Desktop/work/tools/openlane_working_dir/pdks`

 3. `docker run -it -v $(pwd):/openLANE_flow -v $PDK_ROOT:$PDK_ROOT -e PDK_ROOT=$PDK_ROOT -u $(id -u $USER):$(id -g $USER) openlane:rc2`
+## Note:
+If you face "permission denied" after executing the above command, just restart the machine once.
+Else login logout of the user to see the changes reflect immediately.
 4. `./flow.tcl -design spm`
 (the above flow.tcl command will run RTL2GDS flow for design named "spm".
 Same can be done for other designs which are present in ~/work/tools/openlane_working_dir/openlane/designs)
 5. Refer to: https://github.com/efabless/openlane for detailed instructions.